srackham/drake/README.md

 **desc**:
 An optional task description that is set by the `desc()` API.
-Tasks without a description are not displayed by the `---list-tasks` command-line option (use the `-L` option to include hidden tasks and task prerequisites in the tasks list).
+Tasks without a description are not displayed by the `--list-tasks` command-line option (use the `-L` option to include hidden tasks and task prerequisites in the tasks list).